tbowmo/chrome2mqtt/README.md

   -v, --verbose         loglevel info
   -V, --version         show program's version number and exit -C, --cleanup         Cleanup mqtt topic on exit
+  -S, --standalone      Do not collect devices into rooms, and treat them all as standalone devices.

 See more on https://github.com/tbowmo/chrome2mqtt
 ```